US backs rare flower habitat amid Nevada lithium mine fight

 That listing triggers certain regulatory obligations, such as consulting with the service before any development or other activity that could harm the plant.

-The plants grow on about 10 acres (4 hectares) — an area about the size of 130 football fields — at Rhyolite Ridge in the Silver Peak range west of the small community of Tonopah, about 200 miles (322 km) from Reno.
+Tiehm’s buckwheat grows on about 10 acres (4 hectares) — an area about the size of eight football fields — at Rhyolite Ridge in the Silver Peak range west of the small community of Tonopah, about 200 miles (322 km) from Reno.
 Fewer than 30,000 are believed to exist.

-The 910 acres (368 hectares) proposed for habitat designation — about half a square mile (1.3 square kilometers) — would provide about a 1,650-foot (503-meter) buffer around the plants to ensure access to bees and other pollinators.
+The 910 acres (368 hectares) proposed for habitat designation — about 1.5 square miles (1.3 square kilometers) — would provide about a 1,650-foot (503-meter) buffer around the plants to ensure access to bees and other pollinators.

 Conservationists have argued for a buffer three times larger, while Ioneer suggested less than a tenth of the size proposed by the agency would be sufficient.

-The company has said its project has a conservation strategy that includes transplanting some flowers and growing new ones with seeds it gathered as part of a propagation experiment in greenhouses at the University of Nevada, Reno.
+The company has said its project has a conservation strategy that includes transplanting some flowers and growing new ones with seeds it gathered as part of an experiment in greenhouses at the University of Nevada, Reno.

 Conservationists said the proposed designation reaffirms their contention that won’t work, or at least pass legal muster.

-Note: This version has been updated to correct the described size of an area proposed as critical habitat for Tiehm’s buckwheat, as well as the size of the area where the plant grows.7 Electric Vehicle Stocks That Are Ready to Charge Higher